-All newly enrolled international students at Macalester College are required to attend a special pre orientation, which begins on 28 Aug 2023 with your arrival.
-It is a good idea for you to arrive early on this day to attend various informal orientation activities that occur on that day as well.
-During Pre-Orientation for International Students:
+All newly enrolled international students at Macalester College are required to attend a special pre-orientation (PO4IS), which begins on Aug 20, 2024, with your arrival.
+It is a good idea for you to arrive early on this day to complete the move-in process, such as arranging your belongings in your room and taking time to rest.

+On Arrival Day of Pre-Orientation for International Students:

-- Bring your passport, I-20/DS-2019 and other immigration documents.
+- As you arrive, have your passport, I-20/DS-2019 and other immigration documents ready for scanning.
 ISP will make copies of your documents.
 Afterwards, put your passport, I-20/DS-2019 and other important documents in a safe place.
 Don't carry them with you unless you travel. - You will obtain a Macalester student ID.
 If you are employed on-campus, ISP will help you apply for a Society Security Number (SSN).
-We hope to have officers from the Social Security office come to Macalester. - You can open a bank account and obtain a phone with a SIM card (if necessary).
+We hope to have officers from the Social Security office come to Macalester.

 You can expect pre-orientation to include greetings by Macalester staff and faculty members.
+Additionally, you can open a bank account and obtain a phone with a SIM card (if necessary).
 You will also go to information sessions on immigration regulations, the nature of a liberal arts education and academics at Macalester, U.S. academic and cultural environments, and campus resources.

-ALL-STUDENT ORIENTATION (1)
+ALL-STUDENT ORIENTATION 1